proycon/folia/docs/source/text_annotation.rst

 --------------------------

 Leading and trailing whitespace within a text content element is not significant (since version 2.4.1 but with backward effect).
-This applies to spaces, tabs, newlines and carriage returns, so all of the following snippets are interpreted like this first one and the offset for ``To`` is 0:
+And double whitespace is collapsed to single.
+As whitespace we consider spaces, tabs, newlines and carriage returns, so all of the following snippets have the identical text ``to be or not to be`` and the offset for ``To`` is 0:

 .. code-block:: xml